sajal221202/Site-LosAngelesLore.com/README.md

 ## Assessment Fixes and Enhancements

-This project contains the **Story Reader View** module with the following fixes and enhancements as requested in the assessment:
+This project contains the **Story Reader View** module and **Raffle Widget** with the following fixes and enhancements as requested in the assessment:

 ### 🐛 Bugs Fixed